OUR STORY

 The status quo is broken

-Clio takes $150+/user/month and ships no meaningful AI.
-ChatGPT has no CanLII access, no privilege protection, no verification workflow.
+Traditional practice software is expensive and ships no meaningful AI.
+Generic AI tools have no verified legal-source access, no privilege protection, and no verification workflow.
 Lawyers were trapped between expensive compliance and dangerous convenience.

 What we built — and why